mongodb/docs/source/mms-console.rst

 enter their email addresses as their username.
 If the account specified is found, these users now have access to MMS account.

+If you are using :ref:`MMS groups <mms-groups>`, you can create secondary groups to segregate monitored servers and users within a group.

-Remember that all users attached to your account will have full global access to your MMS account.
+Remember that all users attached to your account will have full global access to the MMS group to which they belong.
+All users can create additional groups, and add additional users to their group.
 Grant others access with great care.